 A small proportion of people with asthma may benefit from peak flow monitoring.

-This standardised peak flow chart allows the doctor and the person with asthma to recognise the pattern of that person's asthma over time and to identify exacerbations (flare-ups) early.
+This standardised peak flow chart allows the doctor and the person with asthma to recognise the pattern of that person's asthma over time and to identify flare-ups early.

 Measurement of peak expiratory flow gives an idea of how narrow or obstructed a person's airways are by measuring the maximum (or peak) rate at which they can blow air into a peak flow meter after a deep breath.